KTNV-TV: Journal and Scripps ownership

-In 1979, The (Milwaukee) Journal Company purchased KSHO-TV from Williams, adding its first television station outside of the state of Wisconsin.
-The move came at a time when The Journal Company wanted to diversify in order to relieve antitrust pressures on its combination of a newspaper, AM and FM radio stations, and a television station in Milwaukee.
+In 1979, The Journal Company purchased KSHO-TV from Williams, adding its first television station outside of its home state of Wisconsin.
+The move came at a time when The Journal Company wanted to diversify in order to relieve antitrust pressures on its Milwaukee combination of the Milwaukee Journal, WTMJ-TV, AM and FM.
 A total overhaul was necessary at channel 13, which had become the fourth-rated station locally even though it was affiliated with ABC, then the top network nationally.
 The general manager of KLAS-TV noted that the syndicated early evening offerings of independent KVVU-TV had provided stiffer competition for their newscasts than KSHO-TV's news offerings.
 The result was a total image overhaul, including new KTNV-TV call letters on March 2, 1980.
 Journal also invested in new live mobile reporting equipment and moved the transmitter to Black Mountain; in 1985, KTNV was the first Las Vegas-area station to broadcast in stereo.

 On July 30, 2014, it was announced that the E. W. Scripps Company would buy Journal Communications in an all-stock transaction.
 Scripps would retain the two companies' broadcast properties, including KTNV, and spin off its print properties as part of Journal Media Group.
 The FCC approved the deal on December 12, 2014.
 It was approved by shareholders on March 11, 2015.
 The merger was completed on April 1, 2015.

 Scripps acquired Ion Media and most of its stations, including KMCC (channel 34) in the Las Vegas market, in 2020.
+As part of its acquisition of broadcast rights to local Vegas Golden Knights hockey games, Scripps announced on May 4, 2023, that Ion programming would relocate and KMCC would become an independent station featuring the Golden Knights and newscasts from KTNV.